WHY ACTIVE SONAR?

 To mitigate the possibility of injury, the Navy designed, developed, tested, and validated a High Frequency Marine Mammal Monitoring (HF/M3) sonar.

-The HF/M3 sonar is positioned above the LFA sonar (transmit) array.
+When deployed, the HF/M3 sonar is positioned above the LFA sonar (transmit) array.
 The HF/M3 sonar ensures a very high probability that no marine mammal would be exposed to high sound levels (at or above 180 dB) in the LFA mitigation zone by immediately detecting the marine mammals, which allows the Navy to suspend LFA sonar transmissions.
 The HF/M3 sonar was tested and its performance validated using trained bottlenose dolphins in August 2000 off the southern California coast.